 The main advantage of the income approach method is that it provides investors with an estimate of anticipated cash flow.
 The main disadvantage of the income approach method is that much data is projected; a minor discrepancy can greatly affect the market value.

 Your commercial appraisal report may cover a variety of important factors.
 These factors may include a comparative analysis of other properties in the area, a description of the property, an estimate of the property’s value, and a listing of any potential risks you may encounter.
 It may also include negative aspects that can impact the property’s market value.

 Depending on the client’s and project’s needs and requirements, the written commercial appraisal report will vary in type, format, length, and content.
 The Uniform Standards of Professional Appraisal Practice determine three possible written formats.
 These three types of commercial real estate appraisal reports include self-contained reports, summary reports, and restricted-use reports.

 - Self-contained reports: This type of report fully describes the data and analyses used in the appraisal.
-It details a broad range of appropriate information within the actual report, with minimal references to files outside the report.
+It details a broad range of appropriate information within the report, with minimal references to files outside it.

 - Summary report: As its name suggests, this type of report summarizes the data and analyses used in the assignment.
 You can find additional data and/or analyses in a separate file outside of the appraisal report.
 Any intended user can utilize this type of report.

 - Restricted-use report: This type of report only states the appraisal’s conclusions.
 You can find all data and/or analyses in a separate file outside of the report.
 This is the shortest and least expensive type of appraisal report and can only be used by the client.

-If a written report isn’t necessary, a verbal opinion of value may instead be communicated after a preliminary analysis is conducted.
+If a written report isn’t necessary, a verbal opinion of value may be communicated after a preliminary analysis.

-Depending on your intended use of the report, your commercial real estate appraiser can help you determine which type of commercial appraisal report makes the most sense for you.
+Depending on your intended use of the report, your commercial real estate appraiser can help you determine which type of commercial appraisal report makes the most sense.